honeybeeAPI/documentation/README.md

 #Creating transactions
 Creating transactions (transfer money) is a two step process.
 In the production implementation this will include signing with the Rabobank scanner device.
 Within this platform it is simplified by signing with a simple tin-code.
-The first step will be creating a transfer through the POST/Transfer API which takes the followinf information :
+The first step will be creating a transfer through the POST/Transfer API which takes the following information :
 ```
 {
   "Amount": 0,